kubernetes/enhancements/keps/sig-node/277-ephemeral-containers/README.md

 * **Will enabling / using this feature result in introducing new API types?**

-  There an no new Kinds for storage, but new types are used in API interactions and in `v1.Pod`.
+  There an no new Kinds for storage, but new types are used in `v1.Pod`.
+  Ephemeral containers are added by writing a `v1.Pod` containing `pod.spec.ephemeralContainers` to the pod's `/ephemeralcontainers` subresource, similar to how the kubelet updates `pod.status`.

   - API type:
-    - v1.EphemeralContainers (used for `/ephemeralcontainers` subresource)
+    - v1.Pod (with `/ephemeralcontainers` subresource)
   - Supported number of objects per cluster: same as Pods
   - Supported number of objects per namespace: same as Pods